jrudoler/jrudoler.github.io/about.markdown

 >       \- Isaac Watts

 Hey there!
 I'm Joey.
 I'm a graduate student at the University of Pennsylvania, pursuing an MSE in Data Science.
+In August 2023, I'll be starting a PhD in Statistics at The Wharton School.
 I attended Penn for undergrad as well, majoring in Physics & Astronomy with a Concentration in Business and Technology, along with minors in English and Music.

-My focus has increasingly shifted to statistics, data analysis, and machine learning as I try to find my place in a world overwhelmed with data.
+Over the last few years, my focus has increasingly shifted to statistics and machine learning as I try to find my place in a world overwhelmed with data.
-I am currently doing computational cognitive neuroscience research with Penn’s [Computational Memory Lab](http://memory.psych.upenn.edu/Main_Page), where I analyze brain recordings and model human memory.
+I am currently doing research in computational cognitive neuroscience with Penn’s [Computational Memory Lab](http://memory.psych.upenn.edu/Main_Page), where I analyze brain recordings and model human memory.
 This work involves lots of signal processing and time series analysis while working with pretty massive datasets of high-frequency electrophysiological recordings from hundreds of participants.
 I also hang out with the [Kording Lab](https://kordinglab.com) to geek out on the connections between biological and aritficial intellegence.
 I love to think about the world both experientially and mathematically, and earnestly believe we need both perspectives in order to have any idea what's going on around us.